priyasaini0706/Secure-Web-App/README.md

 The application demonstrates common web security vulnerabilities and their fixes, aligned with the OWASP Top 10.
 It includes two versions of the backend:

-- 🔴 **Vulnerable Version** — Intentionally insecure implementation
+- 🔴 **Vulnerable Version:** Intentionally insecure implementation
-- 🟢 **Secure Version** — Hardened implementation with security best practices
+- 🟢 **Secure Version:** Hardened implementation with security best practices

 ---